Nowaaru/suwariyomi.rs/README.md

 <sup>
    ・suwariyomi.rs also stands for suwariyomi resurrected! <br />
-   ・This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+   ・This project follows the <a href="https://github.com/all-contributors/all-contributors">all-contributors</a> specification.
 Contributions of any kind welcome!
    ・stream rav's devilfruit smoothies <u><a href=https://open.spotify.com/track/4BfvLwWWzENjV4lMV51nH0?si=41228558fd3e4142>by clicking here.</a></u>
 </sup>